-The Fab Lab’s main mission is to support education through promoting interdisciplinary design thinking / learning and computational tinkering.
 We offer a number of classes hosted exclusively at the lab and collaborate with other units to provide workshop time and project support for related and visiting classes.
-Some examples are provided below.
-Professors and units seeking to schedule a visit or host a class at the Fab Lab should contact us directly.

-The longest standing interdisciplinary course to make use of the Fab Lab, LIS351 (taught by Jeff Ginger) now runs half of its projects with support of the lab.
-It focuses primarily on introducing learners to the entourage of issues surrounding comprehensive and effective user experience design through reverse engineering.
+The longest standing interdisciplinary course to make use of the Fab Lab, IS351 (taught by Jeff Ginger) runs half of its projects with support of the lab.
+It focuses primarily on introducing learners to the entourage of issues surrounding comprehensive and effective user experience design through remixing and reverse engineering.
 Example projects broken down by discipline include:

 - Graphic and Industrial Design – building a library of graphic layouts based on remixing the fundamentals of existing information interface designs; examining the role of information and interface in the process of artistic creation

 - Communications, Education and Humanities – a reflective exploration of digital literacy, consideration and critique of narratives present in game design and interactive systems like Facebook, emphasis on the affordances of different media in presenting content interactively, creation or improvement of a tutorial to help users better understand an existing interface for a rapid fabrication tool

 - Engineering, Computer Science and HCI – coding a game with automation and logic puzzles using RPG Maker, modifying code libraries to collect data via sensors with the Arduino platform to make an invention mockup, think-aloud heuristic analysis of the interaction models featured in the most recent Ubuntu-based operating systems, utilizing paper prototyping as an inclusive method for conveying initial prototypes